10 sen coin: Shōwa coinage (1927–1946)

-Ten sen coins were produced again in 1927 (year 2 of Shōwa) following the death of Taishō in the previous year.
-Copper nickel coins continued to be produced until 1932 (year 7) as the 1897 coinage act was amended for a final time in the following year.
-The width of the coin dropped slightly by 0.1mm to 22mm, and the weight was increased from 3.8 to 4 grams.
+Copper nickel ten sen coins resumed production in 1927 (year 2 of Shōwa) and continued to be minted until 1932 (year 7).
+The "1897 coinage act" was then amended or a final time for political reasons in 1933 which left an impact on the series.
+The width of ten sen coins dropped slightly by 0.1mm to 22mm, and the weight was increased from 3.8 to 4 grams.
 Pure nickel was chosen as an alloy as an anti-counterfeiting measure because it was difficult to process with the technology of the time.
 Another reason has to do with the Mukden Incident in 1931 (year 6), and subsequent Japanese invasion of Manchuria.
 Nickel was being stockpiled as the metal was not produced in Japan, and could be used in the event of a larger conflict.
 The design of the nickel coins was chosen based on ideas solicited from the general public, and pattern coins were made.
 This design features the chrysanthemum seal and paulownia surrounded by arabesque on the obverse, while the reverse features a Qinghai wave design.
 These pure nickel coins substituted the old copper-nickel coins starting on April 1, 1933 (year 8).
-Production continued for another four years before the Second Sino-Japanese War broke out with the Marco Polo Bridge Incident in July 1937 (year 12).
-Ten sen coins were changed during this time as nickel was needed for warfare.
+Production continued for another four years before the Second Sino-Japanese War broke out in July 1937 (year 12).